cdisc-org/cdisc-rules-engine/resources/schema/CustomRules.md

 You can extend the schema by adding:

-- **Custom root-level properties** - Add new properties for categorization and filtering
 - **Custom organization** - Define rules under your own organization name
 - **Custom Category object** - Add metadata within the Category property in the Authorities section
 - **Custom attributes** - Define your own properties within the Category object